gabitzu3/BHIS_internship_notes_Gabi/Documentation Notes/Email Fundamentals/email_fundamentals.md

-# Email Fundamentals for SOC Analysts
+# Email Fundamentals

 Email remains one of the **most exploited vectors in cyberattacks**, especially for initial access.
 As a SOC Analyst, having a deep understanding of email-based threats and defenses is essential to protecting your organization.

----
+## Identifying Phishing

-##  1. Identifying Phishing Indicators
+Phishing is the most common form of email‑based attack.
+Attackers impersonate trusted senders, trick users into clicking malicious links, or open dangerous attachments.

 Phishing is the most common form of email‑based attack.
 Attackers impersonate trusted senders, trick users into clicking malicious links, or open dangerous attachments.